 The EMCP curriculum provides in depth coverage of analytical and sustainability planning tools (e.g., decision tree analysis, sustainable disaster recovery (SDR) plans).
 Another major attribute of this program is the integrative project class, which permits our students to enhance their emergency management (EM) or continuity planning skills-profile by applying the knowledge they acquired to study, analyze, and resolve a specific issue (e.g. to investigate the effect of a hurricane on the performance of a critical urban infrastructure component).
 Faculty are all industry leading, expert practitioners in a variety of fields including disaster management and recovery, corporate business continuity planning, and public health.

 Emergency Management and Continuity Planning certificate requires 5 courses for a total of 16 credit hours (cr) and is designed for completion in as little as three semesters (two courses each in the fall and spring semester and one in the summer).
 This certificate requires the courses in the table below.
-Click on the table for complete course descriptions:
+See the table below for course offerings:

 |HPA 407||Foundations of Emergency Management and Continuity Programs||3|